nadjano/longrnaseq/README.md

 - `--gtf`: Path to GTF annotation file (for BAMBU to get the right output with gene_id!)
 - `--centrifuge_db`: Path to Centrifuge database
 - `--sqanti_dir`: Path to SQANTI3 directory
-- `--downsample_sqanti`: fraction between 0-1 for downsampling before running SQANTI3 to reduce runtime
+- `--technology`: ONT or PacBio, sets minimap2 parameters for read mapping

 *Note about gtf file*
 gtf-version 3